-- Real-time tracking is dependent on a data connection.
+- The ability for safety contacts to view your real-time location tracking is dependent on a data connection.
 If you encounter limited GPS or data connectivity while out on the trail, your safety contacts will see delayed tracking information until you are back in range of a signal.
 AllTrails does not guarantee coordinate accuracy.

 Who can see my location with Lifeline?

-- Anyone with your unique tracking URL can see your real-time location tracking (data signal permitting) but only while you are actively recording your activity with the AllTrails app, with Lifeline turned on, and within cell signal.
-As soon as you clear or save your activity, real-time location tracking will stop.
+- Anyone with your unique tracking URL can see your real-time location tracking (data signal permitting) but only while you are actively recording your activity with the AllTrails app, with Lifeline turned on, and within a data signal.
+As soon as you clear or finish your activity, real-time location tracking will stop.